ebajcar/web10049-worksheets/worksheets/worksheet_06/instructions_ws06.md

 # Worksheet 6
 #### SYST10049 Web Development

-## Work through the material in Week 6
+1. Work through the material in Week 6
+2. Work through Class example 51.
+Test and document observations for each potential solution.

 ## Class Example 51